Tip: Simple inexpensive effective appreciation of your volunteers

 We are returning to a patron economy

 Luckily, there are a lot more patrons now than there were when Mozart and Beethoven eked out a living via the largesse of nobility and the wealthy.
-These days, when you tip generously in a restaurant, donate to worthy causes, or volunteer, you are a patron in the patron economy.
-Once our core needs have been satisfied, our desires to create and share remain, and these desires, decoupled from financial reward, are now easier for many to fulfill than they’ve ever been.
+These days, when you tip generously in a restaurant, donate to worthy causes or volunteer, you are a patron.
+Once we’ve satisfied our core needs, our desires to create and share remain.
+These desires, decoupled from financial reward, are now easier for many to fulfill than they’ve ever been.

 How will this future affect the world of events?
-Events have always relied to some degree on the contributions of volunteers: family members at a wedding, conference advisory board members, and student interns, to name a few.
-As emphasis shifts from content to connection at face-to-face events, the contributions of enthusiastic volunteers become increasingly important, as even a few true fans can make a dramatic difference to an event.
+Events have always relied to some degree on the contributions of volunteers.
+For example: family members at a wedding, conference advisory board members, and student interns.
+As emphasis shifts from content to connection at face-to-face events, the contributions of enthusiastic volunteers become increasingly important.
+Even a few true fans can make a dramatic difference to an event.

 The new event patrons